 There are multiple modern options for unobtrusive, yet highly effective training that fit into employees’ busy schedules.
 Finding the right training option saves money by preventing too much down time, strengthens skills or teaches new skills, and provides follow up to ensure employees execute those lessons in their daily workflows.

-Consider Challenge Based Learning.
-CBL was designed to effectively and scalably roll out training and new strategic initiatives throughout companies.
+Consider Challenge Based Development.
+CBD was designed to effectively and scalably roll out training and new strategic initiatives throughout companies.
 The right mix of instruction and action help new initiatives stick.

 3. Lack of resources

 The most common direct costs of executing a new strategy are associated with the consultants or board members brought in to plan, execute, and provide training, as well as the cost of any new associated technology.
 This can be prohibitive for a company of any size, especially small- to mid-sized companies and non-profits.

 That’s why it’s important to start small and only expand once initial objectives have been met.
 Consider the expertise you already have in-house.
 Choose a training platform or strategy implementation method that is accessible, scalable, and can be cascaded hroughout the organization.

 Communication is key in the execution of any new strategy.
 An effective communication plan must be initiated from the top down.
 Transparent, honest communication is not only the quality of an effective organization, but it is a necessary step for any new roll out.
 Lack of communication results in disjointed teams and widespread uncertainty.

 It’s not uncommon for teams, especially those who have been working together for an extended period of time, to be resistant to change.
 And nothing torpedoes the effectiveness of a strategic implementation faster than a lack of cooperation among teams.
 Communication clearly from Day 1 each person’s new role, their importance to the end result, and the ultimate benefit to a change to their own current routine.
 Help everyone understand that a little pain now will result in big progress down the line.